 College officials may periodically inspect students’ rooms to check the condition of safety systems, structure and furnishings.

-During the academic year, Facilities and members of the College community make periodic room inspections to determine dorm damage and condition of buildings.
-When possible prior notification of entry will be given to students.
+During the academic year, Facilities and members of the College community make periodic room inspections to determine hall or furniture damage.
+When reasonably practical prior notification of entry will be given to students.
 At all times a note will be left if a Facilities professional entered a student’s assigned room for maintenance work.

 7.10.
 Room Assignments and Reassignments